V. K. Sasikala: All India Anna Dravida Munnetra Kazhagam

 In a meeting held on 29 December 2016 – the first meeting after Jayalalithaa's death on 5 December 2016 – the AIADMK General Council appointed Sasikala as the party's temporary general secretary until a formal election was held for the post.

 On 5 February 2017, Sasikala was unanimously elected as the AIADMK Legislature Party Leader by a meeting of all the MLAs in the party.
 Tamil Nadu governor C. Vidyasagar Rao accepted the resignation of Chief Minister O. Panneerselvam on 6 February, and instructed him to continue functioning as acting chief minister "until alternate arrangements are made".
+Later Pannerselvam made mediation in Jayalalithaa's memorial on 7 February and he was threatened to make resignation.
 The governor delayed announcing Sasikala as the new Chief Minister, waiting for the verdict of the disproportionate assets case against her.
-On 14 February 2017, Sasikala was convicted and sentenced to four years in Bangalore's Parappana Agrahara Jail and was given 24 hours to surrender.
+On 14 February 2017, Sasikala was convicted and sentenced to four years in Bangalore's Parappana Agrahara Jail and was given 24 hours to surrender by Supreme Court judges Binaki Chandra Bose & Amitva Roy.
 The governor rejected her claims to become chief minister.
 Sasikala then convened the party's MLA council in her capacity as the general secretary, where Edappadi K. Palaniswami was unanimously appointed as the new chief minister and sworn in the next day.

 In 2017, a robbery and murder occurred at the Kodanad estate, which was associated with former Chief Minister Jayalalithaa and managed by Sasikala.
 The rooms used by Jayalalithaa and Sasikala were reportedly broken into during the incident, which later became a subject of political controversy in Tamil Nadu.